PortfoliosLab logoPortfoliosLab logo

 QAI vs. HSGFX - Risk-Adjusted Trends Comparison

-This table presents a comparison of risk-adjusted performance metrics for IQ Hedge Multi-Strategy Tracker ETF (QAI) and Hussman Strategic Growth Fund (HSGFX).
+This table presents a comparison of risk-adjusted performance metrics for NYLI Hedge Multi-Strategy Tracker ETF (QAI) and Hussman Strategic Growth Fund (HSGFX).
 Risk-adjusted metrics are performance indicators that assess an investment's returns in relation to its risk, enabling a more accurate comparison of different investment options.

 Values are calculated on a 1-year rolling basis and updated daily.
 Risk-adjusted metrics are more stable over longer periods — use the period switch above to explore them.